 PROS

-Tablets are more portable and convenient, making them perfect for casual tasks like online surfing, research, video watching, and playing mobile games.
-Tablet PCs, or Tablets as they are more often known, are thin and flat mobile computers that are quite popular due to their adaptability, mobility, and programs that can carry out a variety of tasks.
+Tablets are more portable and practical than smartphones, making them ideal for errands like web browsing, research, watching videos, and playing mobile games.
+Due to their adaptability, mobility, and capacity to run a range of programs, tablet PCs, or tablets as they are more often known, are flat, thin mobile computers that are highly popular.

 Since teachers are on-the-go professionals, lugging around heavy devices can possibly lead to a potential decrease in productivity.
 In this case, a lightweight computer is portable.
 Imagine how you can easily fit a tablet into any sling bag or backpack.